The Santa Clause (franchise)

-The Santa Clause is a media franchise that consists of three American holiday family-comedy theatrical feature films starring Tim Allen, and one limited series for Disney+.
+The Santa Clause is a media franchise that consists of three American holiday family-comedy theatrical feature films starring Tim Allen, and one television series for Disney+.
 Based on an original story by Leo Benvenuti and Steve Rudnick, the plot centers around Scott Calvin's transformation into Santa Claus, and his adventures thereafter.

-The Santa Clause was met with mostly positive critical reviews, and was a box office success.
+The Santa Clause was met with mixed-to-positive critical reviews, and was a box office success.
 In the years since its release, it has earned its status as a Christmas classic.
-The sequels experienced diminishing critical reception, but were still financial successes and are also now considered holiday cult classics.
+The sequels experienced diminishing critical reception, but were financially successful and are considered holiday cult classics.

 The franchise continued with a television series, The Santa Clauses, which premiered on November 16, 2022.

 Films

 The Santa Clause (1994)

 Divorced dad Scott Calvin (Tim Allen) has custody of his son Charlie (Eric Lloyd) on Christmas Eve.
-After he accidentally causes the death of Santa, they are magically transported to the North Pole, where an elf explains that Scott must take Santa's place before the next Christmas arrives.
-Scott thinks he's dreaming, but over the next several months he gains weight and grows an inexplicably white beard.
-Realizing that it wasn't a dream, Scott embraces the new, permanent role he has as Santa Claus.
+After he accidentally causes Santa to fall from his roof, they are magically transported to the North Pole, where an elf explains that Scott must take Santa's place before the next Christmas arrives.
+Scott thinks he is dreaming, but over the next several months he gains weight and grows an inexplicably white beard.
+Realizing that it was not a dream, Scott embraces the new, permanent role he has as Santa Claus.

-The Santa Clause 2 (2002)
+The Santa Clause 2: The Mrs. Clause (2002)

 Scott Calvin (Tim Allen) has been in the role of Santa for the past eight years, and his loyal elves consider him the best one ever.
-But the world of the "Merry Old Soul" turns upside down when he's dealt a double whammy of news: Not only has his son, Charlie (Eric Lloyd), landed on this year's naughty list, but Scott discovers that he must marry by Christmas Eve, or he will stop being Santa Claus forever.
+But the world of the "Merry Old Soul" turns upside down when he is dealt a double whammy of news: Not only has his son, Charlie (Eric Lloyd), landed on this year's naughty list, but Scott discovers that he must marry by Christmas Eve, or he will stop being Santa Claus forever.